deyan-ardi/ganadev-notif/README.md

 This package makes it easier for you by providing overwriting options on your local configuration using the configuration you have added to the Ganadev Notification Sender API.
 You can enable this function by changing the `GANADEV_SERVER_MAIL_SETTING = true` configuration.

 That way, every time you send an email, either in Laravel Auth or Laravel's default Email sending method.
 Then the email configuration used is the configuration from the Ganadev Notification Sender API server.
-Later, if you make changes to your email configuration, you can simply change it to the "Device" on the Ganadev Notification Sender API server, so all your "Apps" that use the "Device" will be updated too.
+Later, if you make changes to your email configuration, you can simply change it to the Device Account on the Ganadev Notification Sender API server, so all your app that use the Device Account will be updated too.
 Another advantage, you no longer need to fear that your email configuration will be known by other people, because your email configuration is separate from your application.

 Finally, if you activate this function, by default this package will automatically make a request to the Ganadev Notification Sender API server every 15 minutes.
-This means, if later you make changes to the "Device" on the Ganadev Notification Sender API server.
+This means, if later you make changes to the Device Account on the Ganadev Notification Sender API server.
 The change will be felt 15 minutes later.
 You can change the configuration in the `idle_time` configuration in the `config/ganadevnotif.php` file.
 We provide default options, namely requests every 15 minutes, 30 minutes, or 60 minutes.

-### Enabled Disabled API Method

-- You can disabled Email or WhatsApp API Method by change value of `GANADEV_MAIL_API_STATUS = false` or `GANADEV_WA_API_STATUS = false` in project .env file.
-- If API Disabled, the method will return `Error 400: Bad Request`, you must handle the view of this error.

 ### Send Mail Message (Without Image or Other Media)